Answers to your commonly asked questions

 To locate a participating pharmacy, use our convenient search tool.

-A copayment, or copay, is the fee you pay when you see a doctor or receive other services.
+A copayment, or copay, is the fixed amount you pay for doctor’s visits, prescriptions, or other services.

-A deductible is the amount you pay each year before your health plan starts paying for covered services.
-For example, if your plan has a $1,000 deductible, you will need to pay the first $1,000 of the costs for health services.
+A deductible is the fixed amount you pay for covered medical services before your insurance kicks in.
+For example, if your plan has a $1,000 deductible, you will need to pay the first $1,000 of the costs for health care services.
 Once you have paid this amount, your insurance will begin to pay a portion, or all, of your health care costs, depending on the health plan.

 If you choose a health plan with a high deductible, you will have a lower monthly premium.
 If you choose a health plan with a low deductible, you will have a higher monthly premium.

 This is the maximum amount you’ll pay for health care services in a plan year.
 Care for covered services you receive after you reach the out-of-pocket maximum will be fully covered by the health plan.
-Out-of-pocket maximums vary by plan and can be found in your benefits brochure.
+Out-of-pocket maximums vary by plan and can be found in your plan brochure or summary of benefits & coverage document.
 The out-of-pocket maximum does not include premiums or charges for covered services that are not Essential Health Benefits (EHBs).

 This is a tax credit you can take in advance of your monthly health insurance payment (or “premium”) based on your expected income.
 If you qualify for a premium tax credit based on your income, you can use some or all of this tax credit to lower your premium payment.
 Keep in mind that premium tax credit is available only available on plans purchased on the marketplace.